Authentication Guide

 Monitoring Your Usage

-Check your current usage via the API:
+Check your current credit usage via the API:

 curl -H "X-API-Key: your-api-key-here" \